DavidKilpatrickUni/DF-Bank-Challenge-/README.md

 #### Standard
-- [ ] Meets the spec
+- [x] Meets the spec
-- [ ] Developed test-first
+- [x] Developed test-first
-- [ ] Passes tests and code is clean and well formatted
+- [x] Passes tests and code is clean and well formatted
-- [ ] Encapsulates adding and storing Transactions in a class
+- [x] Encapsulates adding and storing Transactions in a class
-- [ ] Encapsulates Statement formatting in a class
+- [x] Encapsulates Statement formatting in a class
-- [ ] Encapsulates Transaction data in a class
+- [x] Encapsulates Transaction data in a class

 #### Extended
-- [ ] Can you format the console output?
+- [x] Can you format the console output?
 Credited values should be GREEN and debited values should be RED.
 The balance should be GREEN if positive and RED if negative

 You may find this link useful [Output to the command line using NodeJS](https://nodejs.dev/en/learn/output-to-the-command-line-using-nodejs/) - check the formatting section (and this links out to a GitHub doc on the [ANSI color codes](https://gist.github.com/iamnewton/8754917))

 ### Acceptance

 ### User Story 1
+-[x] Complete
 As a bank company
 I want to be able to have customers have accounts
 So that we can do business through transactions